 Woven throughout Halík’s story is the turbulent history of the church and society in the heart of Europe: the 1968 Prague Spring, the occupation of Czechoslovakia, the self-immolation of his classmate Jan Palach, the “flying university,” the 1989 Velvet Revolution, and the difficult transition from totalitarian communist regime to democracy.
 Thomas Halík was a direct witness to many of these events, and he provides valuable testimony about the backdrop of political events and personal memories of the key figures of that time.
 This volume is a must-read for anyone interested in Halík and the church as it was behind the Iron Curtain, as well as in where the church as a whole is headed today.

-Gerald Turner has translated numerous authors from Czechoslovakia, including Václav Havel, Ivan Klíma, and Ludvík Vaculík, among others.
+Under the pseudonym of A.G.
+Brain, Gerald Turner has translated numerous banned authors from Communist Czechoslovakia, including Václav Havel, Ivan Klíma, and Ludvík Vaculík.
+His many published translations include Tomáš Halík’s Patience with God (2009) and Night of the Confessor (2012).
 He received the US PEN Translation Award in 2004.

 "This is a remarkable book.
 But then Tomáš Halík is a remarkable man.
 From the Underground Church to Freedom is engagingly written and articulate; it is the story of an apostle very much of our time.
 People of all convictions today will understand where he is coming from, even those who end up very far away from him." ~Charles Taylor, author of A Secular Age

 "It is possible that Halík is the most thoughtful, learned and interesting Catholic that is widely unknown in the United States today.
 Hopefully, this book will right that wrong." ~America